Berg0162/Tacx-Virtual-Shifting/README.md

   - Genius Smart,
   - Bushido Smart,
   - Vortex Smart,
-  - Flow Smart,
+  - Flow Smart and
-  - Satori Smart
+  - Satori Smart.
-  - and NEO

-⚠️ If you test this on another model, please share your results in an issue so we can update the list.
+⚠️ If you test this on another model than the Neo, please share your results in an issue.

 ## 🔌 Tested Boards

-This project has been tested successfully with the following ESP32 development boards:
+This project has been tested successfully with the following ESP32 MCU boards:
 - **Seeed Studio XIAO ESP32S3**
 <img src="./media/XAIO_ESP32S3.png" width="300" height="300" ALIGN="left" alt="XIAO">
 <br clear="left">